-Best Anal Abscess Treatment & Diagnostics in Alwarpet, Chennai
+Best Anal Abscess Treatment & Surgery in Alwarpet, Chennai

 An anal abscess is a medical condition wherein a boil develops on the anal tissue or cavity due to the accumulation of pus.
 Anal abscesses are caused by infection from anal glands, tears in the anal canal or sexually transmitted diseases.

 Factors such as diabetes, colitis, pelvic inflammatory disease and ulcers make you more vulnerable to developing anal abscesses.
 The treatment for anal abscesses includes draining the pus out of the abscess or surgical intervention.